Celebrate Student Leaders

 Celebrating student leaders is a powerful expression of gratitude and recognition for their unwavering dedication, passion, and drive in making a difference within your school, community, and the world.
 Their achievements serve as a source of inspiration and hope, not just for their peers but for all of us.

-Here are some ideas to show your student leaders that their efforts and impact are valued and appreciated:
+Here are more ideas to show your student leaders that their efforts and impact are valued and appreciated:

 Student Leader Appreciation Event.
 Recognize all student leaders who are involved in any leadership in your school; clubs, teams, etc. Schedule an awards ceremony, banquet, luncheon, or breakfast, and invite your principal, superintendent, school board, and even local elected officials or local celebrities to honor your students and those who support them.